jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 Judge Morrison turned to Michael Chen.
 "Mr. Chen, you're representing the petitioner.
 Opening statement?"

 Dad stood.
-Sophia had seen him in court beforehe taught law and occasionally consulted on casesbut never like this.
+Sophia had seen him in court before—he taught law and occasionally consulted on cases—but never like this.
 Never representing someone she loved.

 "Your Honor, this case is about a young man's right to choose his own future.
 Ethan Price is seventeen years, nine months old.
 In less than three months, he will be a legal adult regardless of this ruling.
-The question before you isn't whether he will eventually have autonomyit's whether he should be required to endure three more months of parental control that has been, according to expert testimony, psychologically harmful."
+The question before you isn't whether he will eventually have autonomy—it's whether he should be required to endure three more months of parental control that has been, according to expert testimony, psychologically harmful."

 Michael pulled out a document.
 "Dr. Sarah Martinez, court-appointed psychologist, conducted three extensive sessions with Ethan and reviewed his family history.
 Her conclusion: 'Ethan Price demonstrates exceptional maturity and clear autonomous decision-making capabilities.
 His relationship with his father exhibits patterns consistent with emotional manipulation and control that would benefit from legal separation.'
 Those are her words, Your Honor.
 A professional assessment."

 Judge Morrison made a note.

-"Regarding the relationship with my daughter, Sophia Chen," Dad continuedand Sophia felt a weird jolt hearing herself mentioned clinically in court"Ethan applied to MIT in December, before their relationship became romantic in January.
+"Regarding the relationship with my daughter, Sophia Chen," Dad continued—and Sophia felt a weird jolt hearing herself mentioned clinically in court—"Ethan applied to MIT in December, before their relationship became romantic in January.
 His academic record shows consistent excellence in mathematics and physics since elementary school, predating any contact with Sophia by eight years.
 This isn't abandoning hockey for a girl.
 This is choosing academics after years of being denied that choice."

 "Financially, Ethan has secured a full scholarship to MIT including room, board, and a work-study program that will provide income.
 He has summer employment lined up.
 He has means of support that don't require parental assistance.
 This petition isn't about a teenager running away from responsibility.
 It's about a young man running toward the future he's earned the right to choose."